trotsky1997/MathBlackBox/readme.md

 IP,PORT,MODEL_NAME
 ```

-If you run it on slurm envoirment, change the `partition name` to your own partition in `make_n_server.py`
+If you run it on slurm environment, change the `partition name` to your own partition in `make_n_server.py`

 then, you can run the `run_with_earlystopping.py` for datasets.